-To exploit the effects of different investment channels, we replace overall investment with fixed asset investment of different types of industries.
+To examine the effects of different investment channels, we replace overall investment growth with fixed asset investment growth of different types of industries.
 In particular we group five categories of fixed asset investment: manufacturing, construction, real estate, infrastructure (including transportation, information transmission, utilities, and resident services), and other investment.
 Due to multicollinearity concerns we first estimate the investment channels separately.
-The results (Table 5) show that manufacturing, real estate as well as infrastructure investment have significant and positive effects on household consumption, with larger coefficients for real estate and infrastructure than the one for manufacturing.
+The results (Table 3) show that only real estate as well as infrastructure investment growth have a significant and positive correlation with household consumption growth, with larger coefficients for infrastructure.

-These results suggest that investment has a significant impact on household consumption beyond the household income channel.
-This effect has become stronger after the GFC with real estate and infrastructure having the strongest and most significant impact on household consumption.
-While the availability of sectoral FAI data (only available starting 2004) makes it difficult to compare sectoral investment effects on consumption in the pre- and post-GFC period, the last set of regressions are mostly influenced by the post-GFC period.
-Overall, the results therefore suggest that the great stimulus package introduced after the GFC had a significant and positive impact on household consumption.
+These results suggest that investment growth has a significant correlation with household consumption growth beyond the household income channel.
+This effect has become stronger after the GFC with real estate and infrastructure having the largest and most significant coefficient.
+While the availability of sectoral FAI data (only available starting in 2004) makes it difficult to compare the effects of sectoral investment growth on consumption growth in the pre- and post-GFC period, the last set of regressions is mostly influenced by the post-GFC period.
+Overall, the results therefore suggest that the great stimulus package introduced after the GFC seems to have had a significant and positive impact on household consumption growth.